 E Mesangial immune complex deposition

 A clinical study is performed involving subjects with glomerulonephritis.
-One group of subjects has a diagnosis of crescentic glomerulonephritis and another group has membranous glomerulonephritis.
-Which one of the following laboratory findings is most likely to be found in the absence of other findings in subjects with membranous glomerulonephritis?
+One group of subjects has a diagnosis of crescentic glomerulonephritis and another group has membranous nephropathy.
+Which one of the following laboratory findings is most likely to be found in the absence of other findings in subjects with membranous nephropathy?

 A Rapid onset